This article will try to answer the most common questions for the B1UP Exchange Rates.

 Q: Why do you recommend using a schedule instead of setting rates at Add-on start-up?

 A: There are 2 main benefits to setting rates on a schedule:

-- It allows for the unattended setting of rates every single day, taking away the pain-point of needing to start SAP Business One every day just to get rates (Example in weekends).
+- It allows for the unattended setting of rates every single day, taking away the pain point of needing to start SAP Business One every day just to get rates (For example on weekends).
 This can be essential if you have webshops or other automated tools that import invoices and similar that are dependant that there are always up-to-date rates.

 - It will not take time to check and set the rates when the add-on is starting (aka faster Add-on start-time.)